XuEthan/sheet_to_json/README.md

-Convert google sheets to json files using app scritp
+Convert google sheets to json files using app script

 WIP